Muzzle Brake vs. Compensator: Which is right for your rifle?

 Although the included muzzle device is typically a flash suppressor, some jurisdictions cling to antiquated and ill-informed laws that regard these devices as an “evil feature,” whereas a muzzle brake or compensator is perfectly legal.

 A muzzle brake is a device which threads onto the end of a firearm’s barrel.
-Although construction varies, the primary identifying characteristic is a series of cuts that direct the burning gases and muzzle blast of a fired round away from the shooter and most often toward the side or 180 degrees from the muzzle itself.
+Although construction varies, the primary identifying characteristic is a series of cuts that direct the burning gasses and muzzle blast of a fired round away from the shooter and most often toward the side or 180 degrees from the muzzle itself.

 As most of the felt recoil from a firearm originates at the muzzle, this effort is primarily done to reduce recoil.
 Secondary benefits of muzzle brakes are byproducts of this as the reduction in felt recoil can aid the shooter with regard to accuracy and allow for faster follow up shots.